 Not to mention it holds directly to ABS assemblies.

 Does Redgard Stick to Joint Compound?

-Suppose you don’t notice any difference, reach out to your manufacturer to help you sort out the problem.
+If you don’t notice any difference, reach out to your manufacturer to help you solve the problem.

 Tip: Ensure the top layer is free from dust.

 This is a common question that pinches most homeowners.